hhs456/Timer-For-Unity-By-UniTask/README_EN.md

 # Unity Timer

-This is a lightweight timer tool that can be used in Unity games.
+This is a simple timer tool that can be used in Unity games.
 It provides a simple API that allows you to create timers, set durations, start and stop timers, and register timer callbacks.
-It is based on Unity's UniTask library and implemented using C# 7.0's async/await syntax.
+It is based on Unity's [UniTask](https://github.com/Cysharp/UniTask) library and implemented using `C# 7.0`'s `async/await` syntax.

 ## Installation

 You can integrate Timer into your Unity project by following these steps:

-1. Download the Timer code repository from `GitHub`.
+1. Download the [Unity-Timer](https://github.com/hhs456/Unity-Timer) code repository from `GitHub`.
 2. Copy the `Timer.cs` file into the Assets folder in your Unity project.

 ## Usage

 ### Creating a Timer

-To create a timer, simply create a new Timer object in Unity and specify the duration:
+To create a timer, simply create a new `Timer` object in Unity and specify the duration:

 ```csharp
 Timer timer = new Timer(10f); // Set duration to 10 seconds